Beginning with the 2014-2015 award, the Fellowship will support students in MPSM and Psychology in alternate years.

-The Institute for Social Research (ISR) announces the availability of a dissertation fellowship for a graduate student in the Michigan Program in Survey Methodology (MPSM) for the 2014-2015 academic year.
-The purpose of the fellowship is to support a doctoral student in MPSM who is completing his or her dissertation on a project at the intersection of survey methodology and psychology.
+The Institute for Social Research (ISR) announces the availability of a dissertation fellowship for a graduate student in the Michigan Program in Survey Methodology (MPSM) for the 2016-2017 academic year.
+The purpose of the fellowship is to support a doctoral student in MPSM writing his or her dissertation on a project at the intersection of survey methodology and psychology.

 Applications will be assessed according to the following criteria:

 - the ability of the student to finish his/her dissertation by end of the term of the award (usually summer of the following year).